Banff Jasper Collection

 A bus drives down the road surrounded by trees, lake and a mountain.

-• Know if your campground of choice is booked by reservation or on a first-come, first-served basis by visiting Jasper National Park’s web page.
-Reservable sites tend to book up fast, so a little prep work can go a long way if you’re looking to reserve.
+• Visit Jasper National Park’s website to find out if your campground of choice is booked by reservation or on a first-come, first-served basis.
+Reservable sites tend to book up fast!

-• Before you pack the firewood, check albertafirebans.ca for the latest on fire bans, restrictions or advisories in effect.
+• Check albertafirebans.ca for the latest information on fire bans, restrictions or advisories in effect.

-• Pack all the other essentials to keep things comfortable: bug spray, sunscreen and a first aid kit, plus a variety of clothing options to protect you from whatever the elements throw your way.
+• Pack all the camping essentials, including bug spray, sunscreen, a first aid kit and a variety of clothing options to protect you from the elements.
+Think waterproof, quick-dry fabrics, proper footwear and plenty of layers.

 • The wildlife in Jasper is just that — wild.
-Be sure to take proper precautions before heading out onto the trails, including bringing along bear spray and knowing how to use it.
+Take proper precautions before heading out on the trails, including bringing bear spray.
+Keep it easily accessible and know how to use it.

 • If you’ve heard amazing things about a trail in Jasper — be it Maligne Canyon, Wilcox Viewpoint or Athabasca Falls — you’re likely not alone.
 Hit the trails early to avoid crowds.